 Typically, after five years, exams are scheduled only once a year.
 You will continue to have yearly mammograms of the remaining breast and the treated breast.

-If Cancer Reappears
+If Breast Cancer Reappears

-Small numbers of cells that survive the original treatment can multiply and cause cancer to recur.
 Breast cancer that comes back is quite treatable but the goals of therapy may be different.